usgs/ps2ff/README.md

 The command line programs (described below) can be used to generate new distance adjustments.
-This package also includes a set of correction factors for some common conditions (e.g., typical active crustsal regions).
+This package also includes a set of correction factors for some common conditions (e.g., typical active crustal regions).
 These can most easily be used with the `interpolate` module that contains the PS2FF class, which enables the use of the tables for arbitrary magnitudes and epicentral distance values.
 See the 'ps2ff.interpolate' module entry of this